Introduction

 sudo systemctl status smbd

-If not installed, install with:
+If Samba is not installed, install it:

 sudo apt update && sudo apt install samba